It’s not always easy to take a step back and evaluate the processes in your practice, to make sure they’re working for you and your customers.

-Whichever “mode” you’ve been in over the past 12 months we thought it would be super helpful to pull together an article sharing our top tips on how to transform, automate and streamline your practice as we go into a new financial year.
+With this in mind, we thought it would be super helpful to pull together an article sharing our top tips on how to transform, automate and streamline your practice.
 This is often referred to as “process improvement” and whilst that might sound a bit boring it will lead to tangible benefits, such as:

 - Eradicating repetitive & time-consuming tasks that you dread doing every week/month